lukifer/voicetunes/README.md

 # TODO

 - Command: "Clear queue"
-- Command to identify current track
-- Command: "Jump to track \<N\>"
 - Command: "Play the \<Nth\> track from \<album\>"
 - Command: "Play a new track by \<artist>\"
 - Replace `exec` calls with Node sockets and pipes
+- Option to play back directly on iTunes/Music.app (via Applescript/JXA)
 - Option to use [mopidy local](https://mopidy.com/ext/local/) library and native M3U playlists
 - Option to cache entire voice2json profile to RAM disk
 - Option to cache entire SQLite db to RAM disk